 Instead of mixing with water, you can also mix the crushed tablet or capsule contents with a teaspoon of yoghurt.

-Giving a proportion of a tablet that can be crushed
+Giving a proportion of a tablet that can be dispersed

-- Measure a specific volume of water, for example 10ml as instructed on the label
+- Measure a specific volume of water, for example 10ml or as instructed on the label

 - Disperse the tablet(s) in the water